Skip to content

 • English and Maths (if required) Level 2

-The technician will work on all the systems found within the vehicle.
-The day-to-day work ranges from replacing simple parts through to solving complex faults with the use of diagnostic methods and equipment.
-The tasks faced are constantly changing, driven by the introduction of ever more complex technologies and diagnostic techniques.
+The technician will work on all vehicle systems, with daily tasks ranging from replacing simple parts to diagnosing and resolving complex faults using diagnostic methods and equipment.
+The nature of the work is ever-changing, influenced by the continuous development of advanced technologies and diagnostic techniques.

 Notes: This standard has been designed to be recognised by relevant Professional Engineering Institutions and successful apprentices can apply for the appropriate level of professional registration (EngTech).